Last Updated

 - DBPR limited its jurisdiction going forward to records access, elections, and financial issues.

-- Instead of enforcement, DBPR offered “educational” assistance such as providing publications or attending meetings if invited by the Board.
+- Instead of enforcement, DBPR appears to have offered “educational” assistance such as providing publications or attending meetings if invited by the Board.

 Impact: